BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 He did critical work on the Manhattan project.
 Von Neumann became a leading authority on the mathematics of shaped charges, explosive charges shaped to focus the effect of the energy of an explosive.
-He was instrumental in the design of the second atomic bomb...<sup>13</sup>
+He was instrumental in the design of the second atomic bomb.<sup>13</sup>
-And so he was a key part of—it would not be hyperbole to say—saving the world.
+And so he was a key part of—it would not be hyperbole to say—saving the world from Nazism.
 </p>

 <h3>Physics</h3>
-I give a fuller picture of von Neumann's work in physics, rather than more of a sampling, in part because physics is a bit popular in the public consciousness than is mathematics (Einstein is universally famous, Grothendieck is not), and in part for a contrastive sense of scale.
+Here I'll give a fuller picture of von Neumann's work in physics, rather than just a sampling.
+That's in part because physics is a more popular in the public consciousness than is mathematics (Einstein is universally famous, Grothendieck is not), and in part for a contrastive sense of scale.
-In terms of scale, see the note at the end of this section comparing the scale of his work in physics (which, as you can see, is wildly prolific within the standards of mere mortals) was not nearly as prolific as was his work in math.
+In terms of scale, see the note at the end of this section stating that the scale of his work in physics (which, as you can see, is wildly prolific within the standards of mere mortals) was not nearly as prolific as was the scale of his work in mathematics.

 <blockquote>
 Von Neumann was the first to establish a rigorous mathematical framework for quantum mechanics, known as the Dirac–von Neumann axioms, in his influential 1932 work <i>Mathematical Foundations of Quantum Mechanics</i><sup>1</sup>.
 </blockquote>

-<i>Mathematical Foundations of Quantum Mechanics</i> was a full book, at 328-pages in one of it's latest editions, and he is the sole author<sup>35</sup>.
+<i>Mathematical Foundations of Quantum Mechanics</i> was a full book, at 328-pages in one of it's latest editions, of which he's the sole author<sup>35</sup>.

 <blockquote>
 Von Neumann's abstract treatment permitted him to confront the foundational issue of determinism versus non-determinism, and in the book he presented a proof that the statistical results of quantum mechanics could not possibly be averages of an underlying set of determined "hidden variables", as in classical statistical mechanics.<sup>1</sup>
 </blockquote>